 - Mercury removal

-For more information on each dental procedure, visit our dental services page.
-If you’re interested in getting a no-obligation, complementary dental treatment estimate for your individual case, click this link to send us your inquiry and we’ll get back to you.
+For more information on each dental procedure, visit our Dental Services page.
+If you’re interested in a no-obligation, complimentary dental treatment estimate for your individual case, click this link to send us your inquiry and we’ll get back to you.

 Do I pay the dentist in Mexico for my dental work?

-Yes, you will pay the dental office directly for your dental work you receive in during your appointment.
-Our dental offices take credit cards and cash.
+Yes, you will pay the dental office directly for the dental work you receive during your appointment.

 What is your appointment cancellation policy?